-Confederate Memorial: Assessment of Potential Effect
+Confederate Memorial: Assessment of Adverse Effects

-By applying the criteria of adverse effects (36 C.F.R. § 800.5[a][1]), ANMC has determined that the proposed undertaking-the removal of the bronze elements of the ANC Confederate Memorial-could potentially result in adverse effects on the characteristics that qualify the Confederate Memorial for individual listing in the National Register of Historic Places (NRHP).
+By applying the criteria of adverse effects (36 C.F.R. § 800.5[a][1]), ANMC has determined that the undertaking-the removal of the bronze elements of the ANC Confederate Memorial-will result in adverse effects on the characteristics that qualify the Confederate Memorial for individual listing in the National Register of Historic Places (NRHP).

-An adverse effect is found when an undertaking may alter, directly or indirectly, any of the characteristics of a historic property that qualify it for inclusion in the National Register in a manner that would diminish the integrity of the property's location, design, setting, materials, workmanship, feeling, or association.
+An adverse effect is found when an undertaking may alter, directly or indirectly, any of the characteristics of a historic property that qualify it for inclusion in the NRHP in a manner that would diminish the integrity of the property's location, design, setting, materials, workmanship, feeling, or association.
 The proposed removal of the ANC Confederate Memorial reduces its ability to convey its significance and impacts its historic integrity.

-The proposed undertaking would:
+The undertaking would: